rubin-khadka/STM32_Digital_Thermometer_BareMetal/README.md

 |ZI-data	|6396 bytes	|1648 bytes	|74% smaller|
 |Total	|13.5 KB	|5.7 KB	|58% smaller|

-This efficient implementation leaves 94% of Flash and 92% of RAM available for additional features.
+This efficient implementation leaves **94% of Flash** and **92% of RAM** available for additional features.

 ## Video Demonstration

+You can see the HAL-based version demo in the [original project](https://github.com/rubin-khadka/STM32_Digital_Thermometer#video-demonstrations).

 ## Quick Start
 ### Prerequisites